Soarcer/bosch-garmin-bridge/README.md

 - **Testing data** - Capture traces from different Bosch motor models
 - **Code contributions** - Mobile app development for the bridge solution
 - **Documentation** - Improve protocol documentation and setup guides

+## Data Collection Methodology

+Next up is collecting proper test data.
+My methodology is:

+### Setup Sequence
+- Start the bike
+- Launch Bosch Flow app and begin an activity
+- As soon as the activity starts, switch to NRF Connect
+- Connect to the bike's primary service and subscribe to the data characteristic
+- Start logging data

+### Controlled Testing
+- Plan specific tests beforehand (works much better than random data collection)
+- **Example - Assist level testing:** Pedal at assist level 1 for 10 seconds, switch to level 2 for 10 seconds, continue cycling through all modes at known intervals
+- This makes correlation much easier during analysis

+### Data Analysis
+- Download the .FIT file from Bosch Flow app
+- Export raw Bluetooth logs from NRF Connect
+- Compare both datasets against current protocol understanding to identify patterns and validate findings
+- Every iteration of AI improvements makes this easier, Claude Sonnet 4 is my current favorite
+- **Important:** Do not be tempted or fooled by high confidence analysis!
+The AIs love to pretend to be right, smugly so.
+Run it through different chats or different AIs to get cross verification

+This controlled approach makes it much easier to correlate Bluetooth data patterns with known bike states and verify protocol accuracy.

 ## Acknowledgments
 - @robbydobs for eMTB mode name confirmation and validation